wangzhihao/notes/computer_science/language/compiler/optimization/static_single_assignment.md

 ## Paper : Global Value Numbers and Redundant Computations

 ### Questions
+* How to transform to SSA form?

-1. How to transform the SSA form back to the normal form?
+* How to transform the SSA form back to the normal form?

-2. How to know in each iteration we improve the code?
+* How to know in each iteration we improve the code?